Building a Better Teacher

 How Teaching Works (and How to Teach It to Everyone)

 Great teachers have the power to change students’ lives—we just need to give them the right tools.
 Elizabeth Green is the author of New York Times bestseller Building a Better Teacher, a groundbreaking new book that examines the hidden science behind the art of teaching.
-Her talks equip teachers and policymakers who want to improve the skills of our educators, and show parents what they should expect from the classroom.
+Her talks equip teachers, policymakers, and parents with a hopeful vision for the future of education—and the roadmap to get us there.

 “We romanticize teachers, and we vilify them, but we don’t do much to help.
 This beautifully written, defiantly hopeful book points the way to a better future for American teachers and the children they teach.”— Paul Tough, author of How Children Succeed

-Elizabeth Green is co-founder, CEO, and editor-in-chief of Chalkbeat, a nonprofit news organization that covers educational change efforts across the country.
-She has written for The New York Times Magazine, The New York Sun, and U.S. News & World Report.
+Elizabeth Green is also co-founder, CEO, and editor-in-chief of Chalkbeat, a nonprofit news organization that covers educational change efforts across the country.
+Fiercely independent and mission-driven, Chalkbeat believes that strong press is the key to improving education for children everywhere—especially those who have been historically denied access.
+In addition to The New York Times Magazine, Greene has written for The New York Sun and U.S. News & World Report.
 She was an Abe Journalism Fellow studying education in Japan and a Spencer Fellow in education journalism at Columbia University.
 She serves on the board of the Education Writers Association.